Bharathjpv/Bharathjpv/README.md

 - 💬 Ask me about Statistics and Mathematics for Data Sceince,Machine Learning and Deep Learning
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/bharath-jpv/)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Developers develop something which may replace developers in near feature.
+- ⚡ Fun fact: We neet to update ourself before upgrading our packages.
 -->